Chinese Dream: Compared to the American Dream

-Author Helen H. Wang was one of the first to connect the Chinese Dream with the American Dream.
-In her book The Chinese Dream, Wang wrote: "The Chinese Dream, taking its title from the American Dream, alluding to an easily identifiable concept..."
-Wang attempts to demonstrate that the Chinese people have similar dreams as those of the American people.
-"This new [Chinese] middle class," Wang wrote, "which barely existed a decade ago, will reach the size of more than two Americas in a decade or two.
-They number in the hundreds of millions, with the same hopes and dreams that you and I have: to have a better life, to give our children an even better life...."
-Wang has also claimed that "Chinese people must define their own dream."

 State media in China sometimes contrasts the Chinese Dream with the American Dream, contending for example that while the Chinese Dream seeks national rejuvenation, "the characteristic of the American Dream is the maximization of private benefit, and the profit motive is its driving force.
 So-called universal values are applied selectively according to US interests."

 In 2015, Xi stated, "I have the impression that the Americans and people in all other countries share the same dream about the future: world peace, social security and stability, and a decent life ....
 The dreams of various peoples, however different in meaning, are sources of inspiration for them and all these dreams create important opportunities for China and the United States, as well as other countries to engage in cooperation."

 According to Shi Yuzhi, a professor at the National University of Singapore, the Chinese Dream is about Chinese prosperity, collective effort, socialism, and national glory.
 Shi compared the relationship between the phrase and the American Dream.

 Academic Suisheng Zhao writes that the conceptualization of "[t]he Chinese Dream is thus distinguished from the American dream in that people can pursue individual dreams and contribute to the national dream at the same time."
 In contrast to the individualist American Dream, the Chinese Dream is expressed as a collective desire for China to reclaim its historical role as a major power.